testjavascript/nodejs-integration-tests-best-practices/README.md

 # 3 things here to your benefit

 Component/integration test is an hybrid between E2E and unit tets.
-It's gaining a lot of popularity and considered as the default technique for modern backends (The testing diamond).
-The idea is to test the entire component (e.g., Microservice) as-is, with all the layers including database but fake anything exterenous.
+It's gaining a lot of popularity and going by the testing diamond model it is considered as the default technique for modern backend.
+Its main idea is testing an entire component (e.g., Microservice) as-is, with all the layers including database but fake anything exterenous.
 This brings **both** high confidence **and** great developer experience.
 However, doing it right, fast, exhaustive and maximing the value demand some learning and skills - This is why we're here.
 Warning: You might fall in love with testing  💚

 This repo contains: